This section answers many of the most common questions we receive from members and visitors. Click on the question below to find out more information.

 Please check here for current schedule, 2014 Adult Confirmation Schedule-Fall

 If you plan to attend these classes and/or would like more information, please contact Email Jeanna Speegle or 802-6218.

 What if I have been confirmed in another church other than an Episcopal Church?

 If you have been confirmed in another denomination (Roman Catholic, Lutheran, Orthodox), having received the laying-on-of-hands from a bishop, please speak to any of the clergy.
 They will arrange for you to be received by the bishop.
 Persons who wish to be received generally take the Confirmation class, Saint Luke’s 101, as a refresher of their previous preparation and as an introduction to the Episcopal Church.
-These classes take place in the spring.
-For more information, please contact Jeanna Speegle (802-6218 or email@example.com)
+For more information, please contact Jeanna Speegle (802-6218 or Email Jeanna Speegle)

 How do I become more involved at Saint Luke’s?

-To begin, contact Jeanna Speegle, our Parish Ministries Coordinator (802-6218 or ).
+To begin, contact Email Jeanna Speegle, our Parish Ministries Coordinator (or 802-6218 ).
 She will be happy to talk with you and help you find a ministry, class, or fellowship group suited to your interests, needs, and time schedule.
 We also hope you will take time to read through our website and see all of our classes and events here at Saint Luke’s!

 Is it possible to speak with a priest?